grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 1. In the same dashboard where you added the trace visualization, select **Add panel** to add a new visualization panel.
 1. Select the same trace data source you used in the previous section.
-1. In the panel search pane, select the **Visualizations** tab and search for **Table**.
+1. In the top-right of the panel editor, select the **Visualizations** tab, search for, and select **Table**.
 1. In the query editor, select the **TraceQL** tab.
 1. Under the **Panel options**, enter a **Title** for your trace panel.
 1. Add an appropriate TraceQL query to search for traces that you would like to visualize in the dashboard.
-We’ll use a simple, static query as an example.
+This example uses a simple, static query.
 You can write the TraceQL query as a template query to take advantage of other dashboard variables, if they exist.
 This lets you create dynamic queries based on these variables.

    {{< figure src="/static/img/docs/panels/traces/screenshot-traces-dynamic-query.png" caption="Create a dynamic query" >}}